Inference for Impulse Responses under Model Uncertainty: Inference Accounting for Rank Uncertainty

+Theorem \ref{th:av_pw} establishes the asymptotic conservativeness of the WIMP intervals under two assumptions.
+First, (i) requires that the weight attached to the true rank is asymptotically at least as large as the weight of the other ranks.
+This requires that a ``decent'', yet not necessarily consistent, procedure is used to obtain the weights.
+Equal weights satisfy this condition, but will lead to too conservative intervals as they would result in taking the union of all rank $r$ intervals.
+Note that if condition (i) is strengthened to require the true weight to receive the full weight asymptotically, corresponding to using a consistent rank selection approach, the WIMP interval is not conservative anymore but has the appropriate (pointwise) coverage rate.

-\begin{remark} Assumption (ii), which implies asymptotic validity of the intervals under a known rank, has been verified for many bootstrap methods under different assumptions on $\{u_t\}$ (or equivalently $\{\varepsilon_t\}$).
+Assumption (ii) implies pointwise asymptotic validity of the intervals under a known rank, which has been verified for many bootstrap methods under different assumptions on $\{u_t\}$ (or equivalently $\{\varepsilon_t\}$).
 For instance, if we assume that $\{u_t\}$ is i.i.d.~with sufficiently many moments existing, one can show that the i.i.d.~bootstrap version of Algorithm \ref{alg:b} satisfies assumption (ii), c.f.~\citet{Kilian98} and \citet{CRT12}. \citet{InoueKilian16} also formulate general assumptions to assure bootstrap validity, while alternative methods that allow for heteroskedasticity are considered by \citet{BJT16}.
-The WIMP principle can be applied to any of these methods; in fact, it does not even require bootstrap confidence intervals, but can as well be applied to any asymptotically valid inference method. \end{remark}
+The WIMP principle can be applied to any of these - or other - methods.

-We now propose a concrete weighting scheme that satisfies Assumption (i) in Theorem \ref{th:av_pw}.
+We now propose a simple weighting scheme and consider its asymptotic properties.
 Following the spirit of \citet{SobreiraNunes12}, we base our weights on cointegration tests.
 Rather than their KPSS type weights, we opt for weights based on the trace test statistic proposed by \citet{Johansen95}, which, as a ``standard'' cointegration test, has intuitive appeal and is available in all standard econometric and statistical software.\footnote{We also explored \citeauthor{Johansen95}'s \citeyearpar{Johansen95} maximum eigenvalue test statistic, which similarly satisfies assumption (i) in Theorem \ref{th:av_pw}.
 Numerical experiments showed virtually no difference with the trace test.}